the-stencil-io/the-stencil-composer/README.md

 A Page is specific to an Article, and it cannot exist outside of an Article.

-In summary, before creating a page, you need to ensure two things:
+In summary, before creating a page, you need to keep three things in mind:

 * The Article in which the page will "live" must already exist
 * The locale for the Page's content must already exist
+* The Page must include a Markdown level 1 Header, which will appear as a Topic in your portal's Topic menu.

 ---

 ### Links

-Links can be **internal** or **external**.
+Links can be **internal**, **external**, or **phone**.
 An internal link connects to pages within your domain, while an external link connects to pages outside your domain.
+A link of type "phone" will display as a telephone number on your Portal UI.

-Links can be associated with any articles / pages.
+Links can be associated with any, all, or no articles / pages.

 Links are localised.
 The locale you specify for a link when creating it determines that this link will appear only on pages with the same locale.
 Here is an example situation: